 Theory X states that the manager should harshly treat the employees to achieve the goals of the organization.
 It says that it is the best way to persuade them so that they work effectively.

 It says that both their goals should not contradict each other.
-It is a democratic form of management and says that employees have enough self-motivation.
+It is a democratic management form that says employees have enough self-motivation.

 Comparison Table